mozilla/campaign-form/README.md

 * Check the `fields_config.json` file and adjust if needed
 * Adjust `lib/formHandling.js` to work together with the defined fields
-* Adjust `public/client.js` if any fields need pre-filling (such as UA)
-* Check `lib/githubBackend.js` to adjust possible version / OS GitHub labels and create them in the GitHub repo
 * Adjust `views/index.pug` to reflect correct strings and fields (if a previous campaign got stopped, you might need to revert previous changes to get back the form fields and then adjust them)

-### Design

-* Adjust logo in `public/` and its used alt text in `views/index.pug`
+* Adjust logo in `public/` and its alt text in `views/index.pug`
-* Adjust header background color if needed
 * Adjust title in `views/layout.pug`
+* Check `lib/githubBackend.js` to adjust possible version / OS GitHub labels and create them in the GitHub issues repo
+* Adjust `public/client.js` if any fields need pre-filling (such as UA)
+* Adjust header background color in `public/style.css` if needed

 ### Operation / Admin

-* Add bot as collaborator to issue repository
+* Add `mozilla-campaign-form-bot` GitHub user as collaborator to issues repository
-* Adjust GA ID in `public/ga.js`